rohitjadhav07/Defi/README.md

 ## 🎯 What Is This?

-DeFi Guardian AI is a **production-ready DeFi platform** that helps users:
+Nexus Finance is a **production-ready DeFi platform** that helps users:
 - 📊 Track portfolios across multiple chains (Sepolia, Base, Arbitrum)
 - 🤖 Get AI-powered risk analysis and recommendations
 - 💸 Transfer tokens on-chain (ETH, USDC, USDT, DAI, WBTC)